What is Market Making?

 Retainer Model: In this case, market makers will aim to operate at a flat P/L and focus instead on increasing market turnover by offering tighter bid-ask spreads.
 The income is not generated from the spread, but rather as a periodic (e.g. monthly) retainer.

-Profit-Sharing Model: Market makers adopting this model will typically attempt to make income from both the bid-ask spread as well as from a token loan which they trade for profit, often by manipulating the token price.
+Profit-Sharing Model: Market makers adopting this model will typically attempt to make income from both the bid-ask spread as well as from a token loan which they trade for profit, some of which will attempt to manipulate the token price to their benefit.
 While the gains might be shared, the losses are fully-borne by the token issuer.
-It should be noted that most reputable exchanges have rules against this type of arrangement, as it works against the retail investor and overall market health.

 Note: unethical market makers often use wash trading (the act of buying and selling at the same price) to give the impression of increased volumes.
 The “fake volume” created is intended to falsely entice new investors by raising the token’s position in volume rankings.
 Wash trading is an illegal practice in traditional financial markets, and reputable players in the crypto industry are dedicating considerable efforts to uncover and obliterate this unsavoury practice.